Summer is here, friends! Hopefully you’ll take a well-deserved beach vacation, or at least hit the pool.

 USCG Type II PFD

-This highly-rated Type II infant vest was specially designed for the needs of infants and young toddlers.
+These highly-rated Type II infant life jackets were specially designed for the needs of infants and young toddlers.
 The tapered front piece goes through the legs and connects to the back for a snug fit that won’t ride up.
 The oversized collar provides excellent head support in the water and the grab strap makes for easy recovery. *Like the others, this one is big for babies under 3 months.

 $$ – Stearns Infant Classic Life Vest ~$22